Virtual-Coffee/VC-Community-Docs/.github/ISSUE_TEMPLATE/lightning-talks--todo.md

 ---
-name: 'Lightning Talks: TODO'
+name: "Lightning Talks: TODO"
 about: A specific task for Lightning Talks
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---